 If you are transferring from Calvin College or do not plan to return, it is your responsibility to let the Perkins Loan officer know.
-Contact Crystal Gabrielse at (616)526-6078.
+Contact Katie Salyer at (616)526-6078.

 The repayment grace period for Federal Perkins Loans is 9 months after graduating or dropping to less than half time status.

 Calvin College is contracted with University Accounting Service located in Wisconsin to handle the billing and initial correspondence for the Perkins Loan.
 They handle the entire process of billing, answering inquiries, sending and receiving deferment and cancellation forms, and making address changes, etc.

 Please send payments made payable to CALVIN COLLEGE to:

 Visit University Accounting Service's website for additional information regarding your Perkins Loan.

 Deferment – a period of time during which payments are postponed.
 Deferments usually require documentation.
 There are different types of deferment for which borrowers can apply, such as in-school deferments, graduate or fellowship programs, a rehabilitation training program for disabled individuals, unemployment, economic hardship or military service.

 Forbearance – an agreement between a borrower and the lender to temporarily postpone payments, extends the timeframe for making monthly payments, or reduces the amount of monthly payment s on a short-term basis.

 Cancellation – a portion of the loan principal may be cancelled for each full year of service.
 See benefit forms for specifications.